wangjinlong9788/DigitRecognitionSVM/README.md

 Use Histogram of Oriented Gradients (HOG) as feature vectors.

+The local object appearance and shape within an image can be described by the distribution of intensity gradients or edge directions.

 # Support Vector Machine(SVM)

 A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.